3 min read

 • 5-8 pairs of socks

 Sizes in Thailand: The sizes in Thailand run very small.
-Westerners often have difficultly finding size XL and above.
+Westerners often have difficulty finding size XL and above.
 These larger sizes can be especially challenging to find in small towns, but are more present in big shopping malls in cities at a higher cost (H&M, Forever 21, Zara, TESCO - the Thai version of Walmart).
-Large shoe sizes (Women size US 8/EUR 38, and Men size US 9/EUR 42 and above) can also be difficult to find for cheap.
+Large shoe sizes (Women's size US 8/EUR 38, and Men's size US 9/EUR 42 and above) can also be difficult to find for cheap.

 teaching english in thailand

-Other apparel to remember while teaching English in Thailand: Sandals, casual shoes, sweatshirt (bus rides can get a bit chilly!), hat, rain jacket, sunglasses, etc.
+Other apparel to remember when teaching English in Thailand: sandals, casual shoes, a sweatshirt (bus rides can get a bit chilly!), a hat, a rain jacket, sunglasses, etc.

-Toiletries Needs: Larger cities and towns in Thailand will have most toiletries that you will need.
+Toiletries Needs: Larger cities and towns in Thailand will have most of the toiletries that you will need.
 A few things that can be hard to find in Thailand include:

 • Deodorant

-• Sunscreen & lotions (most sunscreen & lotion in Thailand has a whitening agent for your skin)
+• Sunscreen & lotions (most sunscreen & lotions in Thailand has a whitening agent for your skin)

 • Toothpaste